azutoolkit/cql/docs/Cql/_index.md

 `Reference` < `Object`

-An index on a table
-This class represents an index on a table
-It provides methods for setting the columns and unique constraint It also provides methods for generating the index name

-**Example** Creating a new index
+The `Cql::Index` class represents an index on a table.
+Indexes are used to optimize query performance by providing faster access to data.
+This class provides methods for defining the columns that make up the index and specifying whether the index is unique.

+## Example: Creating an Index

 ```crystal
 schema.define do